Chat History Import

 Upload to Membase

-Go to the Sources page in your dashboard, scroll to the Chat History section, and upload the exported file.
+Open Sources, scroll to the Chat History section, and upload the exported file.
 Membase accepts the native export formats from each platform.

 Live Agent Conversations